JD154/fedora-dotfiles/README.md

 - Xrandr to set resolution.
 - Feh to set wallpaper.
 - Scrot to take screenshots.
-- Notify-send to send desktop notifications
+- Notify-send to send desktop notifications.
 - Pulseaudio but I think you can use Alsa.
 - Python to some scripts inside.